V-MalM/web-scraping/README.md

 Used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Created a Jupyter Notebook file called `mission_to_mars.ipynb` and built code to complete all scraping and analysis tasks.
+* Jupyter Notebook ['mission_to_mars.ipynb'](mission_to_mars.ipynb) has all the code to that was built to complete all scraping and analysis tasks.
 The following outlines what data was scraped.

 ### NASA Mars News